soroka-repo/pi/README.md

-# pi
+pi
-How to install Ubuntu 20.04 64bit onto a Raspberry 4b w/4g
+How to install Ubuntu 20.04 64bit onto a Raspberry 4b w/4g mem

 Follow instructions at: